Upgrade your 84-86 headlight motor lift system to my "All in one" headlight motor controller kit.

 Included with the kit is a step by step five page instruction sheet.
 Use both the paper instruction sheets and this installation web page below to install this kit.

 Step by step installation web page with pictures:

 Took a long time to get to this point:

 This upgrade kit does both headlight motors.
 You only need to order one kit per car.

 A few days ago a local Fiero owner stopped in and we put a system in his 85 Fiero.
 This was my fifth installation of this system.
 Every time I installed a system I found new concerns on how to do the installation.
 After doing this fifth installation I now have it all down pat.
 This fifth installation was excellent.
-My installation page needs to be updated and I'll get that done soon.
+My installation page is now up to date.
+Over time some who install this system may have some suggestions/tips and I'll possibly make some changes/additions to it.